 ✔️ Promote high standards of care for critically ill patients.

-✔️ Represent critical care nurses in professional bodies like NNAK.
+✔️ Represent critical care nurses in professional bodies.

 ✔️ Publish a scientific journal on Kenya Critical Care nursing.